informatics-isi-edu/ermrest/user-doc/annotation.md

 Supported _columnentry_ patterns:

 - _columnname_: A string literal _columnname_ identifies a constituent column of the table.
 The value of the column SHOULD be presented, possibly with representation guided by other annotations or heuristics.
 - `[` _schemaname_ `,` _constraintname_ `]`: A two-element list of string literal _schemaname_ and _constraintname_ identifies a constituent foreign key of the table.
 The value of the external entity referenced by the foreign key SHOULD be presented, possibly with representation guided by other annotations or heuristics.
+If the foreginkey is representing an inbound relationship with the current table, it SHOULD be presented in a tabular format since it can represent multiple rows of data.

 Supported _facetlist_ pattern: